Why can't A Drupal user edit a node they created?

 }

-So, if a node is created by a user with an input filter they once had access to, and the admin later removes access to that filter for the user (or edits the node and selects an input filter that the node owner/creator/editor cannot access), then the user will not be able to edit the node.
+So, if a node is created by a user with an input filter that was accessible at the time (a necessity, actually), and the admin or some other privileged user later removes access to that filter for the node author (or edits the node and selects an input filter that the node owner/creator cannot access), then the user will not be able to edit the node.

 No warnings, no watchdog entries, nothing.
 An associated custom module (if any) hook_access is NOT called with $op='update'.
 The user just won't see the edit tab, or if the user tries to edit the node by visiting node/x/edit, user will see "access denied" messages.